Updated on August 16, 2022.

-Go for a walk and see your horse enjoy a change of scenery.
-If you have a horse who is nervous about straying too far from the barn, slowly increase the length of your walk over many sessions.
+Go for a walk and see your horse.
+Enjoy a change of scenery.
+If you have a horse nervous about straying too far from the barn, slowly increase the length of your walk over many sessions.
 Allow him to set the pace.
-This furthers your horse’s trust for you and nurtures the love in your relationship.
+This furthers your horse’s trust in you and nurtures the love in your relationship.

 4. The Power of Mimicry

 Being “one with a horse” can be as simple as mimicking their movements.
-Similar to dogs, mimicking a horse’s behaviors can increase your bond.
+Like dogs, mimicking a horse’s behaviors can increase your horse rider bond.

-Just as sharing an experience with a friend brings you both closer together, so does sharing quality time with your horse, and building experience with one another.
+Just as sharing an experience with a friend brings you both closer together, so does sharing quality time with your horse and building experiences with one another.
 The more you train, ride, or drive your horse, the more you both will understand each other.
 Mutual trust is achieved through a developing bond.

 Spruce Pets encourages taking a minute to sit and relax “and breathe consciously” when you get on your horse before asking them to get in motion.
 Similarly, they recommend doing the same, standing by their side, right after dismounting.
 “Stroke him or find an itchy spot to scrub, rather than just getting off and heading to the barn.
 Horses are intuitive, so they sense our emotional state, read our body language, and feel our intentions.”